Email: Chapter 5A, Article 6

 “Technology portfolio” means a strategic management process documenting relationships between agency missions and information technology and telecommunications investments.

 §5A-6-3.
-Office of Technology; Chief Information Officer; appointment and qualifications; continuation of special fund.
+Office of Technology; Chief Information Officer; appointment and qualifications; continuation of special funds.

 §5A-6-4.
 Powers and duties of the Chief Information Officer generally.